Skip to main content

 6. Using KlipperScreen

-• MainsailOS does not come with KlipperScreen installed by default; it needs to be installed manually.
+• MainsailOS does not have KlipperScreen installed by default and needs to be installed manually.

-• If KlipperScreen is successfully installed and step 5 is completed correctly, the KlipperScreen interface should now be displayed.
+• If KlipperScreen was successfully installed, and step 5 has been completed correctly, the KlipperScreen interface should now be displayed.

 7. All Available Configurations

-• speed requires parameter: Sets the maximum SPI clock frequency for the TFT in Hz, default is 96000000 (if severe screen artifacts occur, appropriately reduce this value).
+• speed Requires a parameter: Sets the maximum SPI clock frequency of the TFT in Hz.
+Default is 96000000 (reduce this value if severe screen corruption occurs).

 • Example: dtoverlay=fly-tft-v2,speed=80000000